SecOpsNews/news/index.md

 - [FullDisclosure] [CVE-2025-32102, CVE-2025-32103] SSRF and Directory Traversal in CrushFTP 10.7.1 and 11.1.0 (as well as legacy 9.x) - 1 week ago
 - [Slack] Incident: Issues receiving emails from Slack - 1 week ago
 - [GitHub] [Retroactive] Access from China temporarily blocked for users that were not logged in - 1 week ago
-- [RegisterSoftware] Pidgin is back, so let's talk about why a local chat client matters - 1 week ago
+- [RegisterSoftware] Pidgin is back, so let's talk about why a local chat client matters - 2 weeks ago
-- [CloudFlare] SIN (Singapore) on 2025-04-23 - 1 week ago
+- [CloudFlare] SIN (Singapore) on 2025-04-23 - 2 weeks ago
-- [CloudFlare] SIN (Singapore) on 2025-04-22 - 1 week ago
+- [CloudFlare] SIN (Singapore) on 2025-04-22 - 2 weeks ago
-- [CloudFlare] Zaraz issues - 1 week ago
+- [CloudFlare] Zaraz issues - 2 weeks ago
 - [CloudFlare] SIN (Singapore) on 2025-04-15 - 2 weeks ago
 - [CloudFlare] SIN (Singapore) on 2025-04-21 - 2 weeks ago
 - [CloudFlare] SIN (Singapore) on 2025-04-17 - 2 weeks ago